nsubordin81/educational-python-variants/README.md

 Some languages have gone the route of having a standards body actually maintain a standardization for their language.
 Two prominent standards organizations that perform this are ANSI and ISO.
-A (probably not comprehensive) list of languages that have been standardized by these orgs includes:
+A (probably not comprehensive) list of languages that have been standardized by these orgs includes:<sup>8</sup>
 - Ada
 - APT (a numerical control language)
 - Basic